lane-willis/notes/cgcs-staff-information/hubspot/hubspot-introduction.md

 #### Forms
 *	Regular Forms
 *	Pop-up forms.
 * These can be used for gathering information.
-We currently use Wufoo, but will be changing to Gravity Forms.
+We currently use Gravity Forms.

 ### Sales